Dudu Omagbemi

-MacPherlin Dudu Omagbemi (born 18 July 1987, in Lagos, Nigeria), commonly known as Dudu, is a Nigerian footballer.
+MacPherlin Dudu Omagbemi (born 18 July 1987), commonly known as Dudu, is a Nigerian professional footballer who plays as a striker for Finnish club SexyPöxyt.

 Career

 Dudu started his career in India in 2001.
 He is the most tenacious player India has ever seen.
-When playing in the Indian Football League he had many great successes with Sporting Clube de Goa even becoming the league's top goalscorer.
-During his time in India he was involved in a scandal when he signed a contract with two different clubs simultaneously; one with SC Goa and another one with Mahindra United.
+At the Indian Football League, he had much success with Sporting Clube de Goa, including becoming the league's top goalscorer.
+During his time in India, he signed simultaneously contracts with two different clubs, SC Goa and Mahindra United.
 The issue was later settled between the two clubs.
-He also had few other disputes with SC Goa later on concerning similar incidents.
+He also had a few other disputes with SC Goa later, concerning similar issues.

 The charismatic football player rejected the 2008 Olympic call-up to put his career back on track and on 5 August 2008 he joined the 3 time Hungarian champion Debreceni VSC.

 In August 2010 Dudu signed a contract with Finnish Division Two club FC OPA from where he was loaned out to Finnish Premier League side KuPS.
 In October 2010 Dudu signed a contract for the 2011 season with another Veikkausliiga team FC Honka.
 On 4 August 2012, he signed a contract until autumn 2013 with KuPS.
 On 4 August 2014, Dudu signed for I-League side Kingfisher East Bengal for a one-year deal.

 On 1 September 2016, he joined Chennaiyin FC.
 On 26 November, he scored a brilliant hat-trick against North East United FC.